jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

 * ``last_name``
 * ``year_of_birth``

 I want to give those values once, and get a representation for a person.
-I can do that with a :ref:`class<what is a class?>`
+I can do that with a class_

 *********************************************************************************
 what is a class?